 You will learn about goal postures, dynamic and static practice, counterposing, the importance of warm-up and rest poses and much more.

-Training includes classroom learning, webinars, self-study, assignments and 1 mentoring session.
+Training includes classroom learning, webinars, self-study, and assignments.

 Details and bookings